DataCanvasIO/YLearn/docs/source/sub/est_model/causal_tree.rst

         Return the decision path.

-        :param numpy.ndarray, default=None wv: The input samples as a ndarray.
+        :param numpy.ndarray, default=None wv: The input samples as an ndarray.
 If None, then the DataFrame data will be used as the input samples.
         :param pandas.DataFrame, default=None data: The input samples.
 The data must contains columns of the covariates used for training the model.
 If None, the training data will be